 - Slow or unresponsive to touch

 - Dulled and/or spotted coloring

 We make it seem easy, but that's because we do it every day.
-We have the knowledge.
-We have the parts.
-We have the experience.
+We have the knowledge, the parts and the experience for your mobile screen repair.

 Why Not DIY iPhone Screen Replacement?

 1. Delicate Parts

 iPhones have a lot of delicate parts in them, with the wires being the most delicate.
 Removing the screen requires using pry tools to force apart the water-resistant bond between the screen and the rest of the phone.
 There's even more adhesive between the glass and LCD, which requires heat and a lot of effort to force apart.
 Fingers can slip.
 Maybe too much caffeine.
 Maybe the pry tool slips.
 The result is often torn wires or damaged circuit boards.

 It's understandable for your first repair to go badly.
 We've been repairing iPhone screens for years and finish a screen replacement in 15 minutes or less.
 Many people who do DIY repairs for anything buy multiple repair kits because they know there's a good chance they're going to mess up the first time.
 Safety in numbers is something we believe in, and we have fixed thousands of cracked iPhone screens in southeastern Wisconsin.
 Smart Tech is a safe choice.